Vol. 5, Issue 1, Part A (2020)

 How to cite this article:

-Tadewos Tantasa, Mulugeta Sosango and Amanuel Ashebo.
+Tadewos Tantasa, Mulugeta Sosango, Amanuel Ashebo.
 Ruminal and reticular foreign bodies in cattle slaughtered at bodit municipal abattoir.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2020; 5(1): 04-10.
+Int J Vet Sci Anim Husbandry 2020;5(1):04-10.